-- FE identifies the causal effect by using within variation only - Therefore, one has to ask for every variable of interest - whether there are enough changes? (categorical variables) - whether there is enough within variation? (metric variables) - Example: education - When investigating the effects of human capital on wages, it is difficult to use within methodology, because education does not change during the labor market career of most people - Sometimes there is also "meaningless" within variation - Throwing a "raw" sex variable in a FE model, usually will provide a FE estimate, because there are sex changes in panel data due to measurement errors.
+- FE identifies the causal effect by using within variation only - Therefore, one has to ask for every variable of interest - whether there are enough changes? (categorical variables) - whether there is enough within variation? (metric variables) - Example: education - When investigating the effects of human capital on wages, it is difficult to use within methodology, because education does not change during the labor market career of most people - On the other side, there is sometimes "meaningless" within variation - Throwing a "raw" sex variable in a FE model, usually will provide a FE estimate, because there are sex changes in panel data due to measurement errors.
 Such an estimate is obviously meaningless. - Therefore, most panel data providers deliver a "consolidated" sex variable that is constant over waves.